tidalcycles/tidalcycles.github.io/_patterns/variation.md

 In addition to `every` you can also use the `whenmod` conditional function.
-`whenmod` takes two parameters; it executes a function when the remainder of the current loop number divided by the first parameter is less than the second parameter.
+`whenmod` takes two parameters; it executes a function when the remainder of the current loop number divided by the first parameter is greater or equal than the second parameter.

 For example, the following will play a pattern normally for cycles 1-6, then